nijuba-sahayaraj/Portfolio/README.md

 ### 2. Project Product Documentation
 I practice writing detailed and well-structured product documentation that help developers and users quickly understand:
-- The purpose of the project
+- The purpose of the project.
-- How to install, configure, and run the software
+- How to install, configure, and run the software.
-- Contribution guidelines for open-source collaboration
+- Contribution guidelines for open-source collaboration.
-- License and other important information
+- License and other important information.

 ### 3. User Guides and Manuals
 I am developing my skills in creating user-centric manuals, focusing on:
-- Step-by-step instructions for non-technical users
+- Step-by-step instructions for non-technical users.
-- Troubleshooting guides for common issues
+- Troubleshooting guides for common issues.
-- FAQ sections that help users solve problems independently
+- FAQ sections that help users solve problems independently.

 ### 4. Contributing to Open-Source Documentation
 I want to contribute to the documentation of open-source projects by:
-- Improving the clarity and consistency of existing documentation
+- Improving the clarity and consistency of existing documentation.
-- Writing new sections for under-documented features
+- Writing new sections for under-documented features.
-- Providing tutorials and how-to guides for developers using these projects
+- Providing tutorials and how-to guides for developers using these projects.

-## How to reach me ...
+## How to reach me
 If you're interested in collaborating or have a project in need of documentation, feel free to reach out:
 - GitHub: [@nijuba-sahayaraj](https://github.com/nijuba-sahayaraj)
 - LinkedIn: https://www.linkedin.com/in/nijuba-sahayaraj/